Israel–United Arab Emirates relations: Military cooperation

 The establishment of formal diplomatic relations between the two countries was said to be the result, most recently, of cooperation and talks between the UAE's National Security Adviser Tahnoun bin Zayed Al Nahyan and Yossi Cohen, the head of Israel's Mossad.

 On 27 October 2025, Israeli state-owned defense company Controp Precision Technologies set up a subsidiary in Abu Dhabi Global Market.

+In December 2025, Newsweek, citing Intelligence Online, reported that the United Arab Emirates was the previously undisclosed buyer of a $2.3 billion defense contract with Israeli company Elbit Systems.
+The deal, first announced in November 2025 as involving an unnamed international customer, is among the largest in the company’s history.
+Reporting by Almanassa further stated that the agreement includes advanced airborne defense and electronic warfare systems, such as the J-MUSIC directional infrared countermeasure system, and also noted earlier Emirati acquisitions of related Israeli technology.
+Taken together, the reports have been interpreted as part of a broader pattern of expanding defense and security cooperation between the UAE and Israeli defense firms following the normalization of relations under the Abraham Accords.
+Separately, the UAE has also continued to expand its airborne early warning and control capabilities, including additional deliveries of Saab GlobalEye aircraft.

+During the 2026 Iran war, Israel sent an Iron Dome battery and several troops to the UAE to operate it and defend the country from Iranian missiles, marking the first time the system had been deployed outside Israel and the United States.

 Medical cooperation

 In July 2020, the Israeli Israel Aerospace Industries and Rafael Advanced Defense Systems signed an agreement with the Emirati Group 42 technology company, to offer "effective solutions" to the COVID-19 pandemic.
 In June 2020, the UAE's Etihad Airways landed at Ben Gurion Airport, carrying a shipment of medical supplies to assist the Palestinians during the COVID-19 pandemic.
 Later that month, Israel announced a partnership with the UAE to cooperate in managing the COVID-19 pandemic in their respective countries.

 Cultural and scientific relations

 In September 2019, the Abu Dhabi announced that they would open a synagogue as part of an interfaith compound by 2022 which also include a church and a mosque.
 On 17 February 2023, Moses Ben Maimon Synagogue, the first public synagogue in the United Arab Emirates, was officially opened.

 On 13 September 2020, UAE's Mohamed bin Zayed University of Artificial Intelligence and Israel's Weizmann Institute of Science signed a Memorandum of Understanding (MoU) to collaborate on AI research.

 In January 2021, the Department of Culture and Tourism in Abu Dhabi announced the organization of the first virtual event that brings together Emirati and Israeli filmmakers on the annual "Qattara Cinema" program, under the agreement between the Abu Dhabi Film Committee, the Israeli Film Fund and Sam Spiegel School in Jerusalem, where eight Emirati and Israeli short films will be released.